moh-cyber40/Platform-Explorers-Cohort-1/d365-power-platform/use-case-1.md

 ## Question:
 Based on the company needs, which tools should be used?
 Justify your decision with examples of how they will be implemented.

+## Implementation
+Create a Presentation Slide explaining this

+## Submission of the task
+Give a Presentation on the next call
+Complete use case 1 and use case 2
+Submit online by using the hashtags and tagging Platform Explorers and the coach